-A man-sized goat is known from 11-century remembrances of Childermas, where it was led by a man dressed as Saint Nicholas, symbolizing his control over the Devil.
-(Childermas is known now as Holy Innocents’ Day, the commemoration of the children Herod’s men slew.
+In medieval times, the Childermas festival featured a different kind of Yule Goat; a man-sized goat led by a man dressed as Saint Nicholas, symbolizing his control over the Devil.
+(Childermas is known now as Holy Innocents’ Day, commemorating the children Herod’s men slew.
 Lutherans and Catholics celebrate it on the 28th December, while the Eastern churches have it on the 27th.)

 In the Middle Ages, the Northern countries celebrated it as a carnivalesque feast where children were in charge for the day, boy bishops presided over church services, and slaves and apprentices were masters for the day.

 The inversion of normal hierarchies and the goat being led (presumably on a rope) makes one think of Loki’s trick with the nanny-goat to make the giantess Skadi laugh, but you do have to wonder how he became St. Nicholas.
-Presumably, as Jennebert theorizes, the goat’s association with pagan mythology and popular pagan gods (Thor) made it dominical in Christian eyes, while the sheep became a symbol of Christ.
+(Presumably, as Jennebert theorizes, the goat’s association with pagan mythology and popular pagan gods (Thor) made it demonic in Christian eyes, while the sheep became a symbol of Christ.)

 Their stubborn individualism and resourceful nature probably suited Skadi’s temperament as well.
 (Dubois: Loc.
-1112) As I noted before, there is also a giantess named Geitla, ‘goat’.
+1112) Another giantess was named Geitla, ‘goat’, either because both live on mountains or because of their temperaments.
 (Motz: 502)